rams3sh/Dirty-Scripts/Thupparivalan/README.md

 The tool requires the following files to be in the same folder during the first run:-

-i. thupparivalan.py / thupparivalan.exe - The main script / binary
+i. thupparivalan.py  - The main script

 ii. thuppu.config - The config file for the tool